 Use a stepladder when working on the ceiling.
 Do not stand on a pail, a chair, a countertop, a stack of milk crates, or the tub and toilet to perform work.
 One bad fall can change your life forever.
 I know that many households have step stools for daily use.
 I do not recommend that a step stool be used when working around your home.
 A four or five foot ladder should be used.
 Taller ladders for higher ceilings.
 Check the weight rating of a ladder before you purchase it.

 Shut off the power at the circuit breaker when working on electrical circuits and appliances.
 In a normal situation, shutting off the wall switch may suffice, but you won’t know if the light fixture or appliance was wired correctly and safely until you actually work on it.
 Even with the circuit breaker off there is a possibility of current flowing on the neutral conductor due to it being shared on a multi-wire circuit or the wiring is not correct.
 The safest thing to do is to shut the power off to the entire house using the main circuit breaker in your electrical panel.
-It is inconvenient to do that, but it is better that getting electrocuted.
+It is inconvenient to do that, but it is better than getting electrocuted.
 Please note that I do not recommend that a novice work on electrical wiring.
 The potential for creating a shock hazard or starting a fire is too great.
-Some electrical problems don’t show up for months or years later.
+Some electrical problems created by amateurs don’t show up for months or years later.

 Wear a dust mask or respirator to avoid breathing anything nasty.
 It is not a bad idea to also protect your head and hair from dust particles.
 Upon completion of the work remove your clothes and take a shower.
 When working with nasty smelling household cleaning liquids, paints, or other chemicals, wearing the proper respirator is important, especially in confined spaces such as bathrooms and closets.
 Open the windows.
 Run some fans.